ccondry/mobile-branding-ui/README.md

 install this tool globally and separately, but once it is available you can use this command line to monitor state and DOM details of the Vue application.
 The script for this will only be added to index.html in development mode.

-### JWT
-The Sign In function on the development website will prompt you for a JWT, since it cannot redirect you the real SSO provider.
-You can get a valid JWT by going to https://dcloud-collab-toolbox-rtp.cisco.com and logging in, then opening your browser javascript console and entering `localStorage.jwt`.

 ## Production
 ### Installation